On the noncommutative Poisson geometry of certain wild character varieties: Introduction

 \textbf{Layout of the article.} In Section \ref{sec:nc-Poisson-geom}, we start by introducing double quasi-Poisson brackets and Hamiltonian double quasi-Poisson algebras following Van den Bergh \cite{VdB1}, which are central throughout this work.
 We also explain how they are related to the (noncommutative) $H_0$-Poisson structure of Crawley-Boevey \cite{CB11}, and their importance with respect to the Kontsevich--Rosenberg principle.
 We define colored quivers and fission algebras in Section \ref{sec:conjecture} following Boalch \cite{B15}, and we also introduce the \emph{Boalch algebra}, from which fission algebras can be obtained as quotients.
 We can then turn to the main subject of this article: the statement of Conjecture \ref{Conj:Main} about the existence of a Hamiltonian double quasi-Poisson structure on Boalch algebras.
 We prove two instances of the conjecture in Section \ref{sec:Towards}, which are associated with the monochromatic interval and the monochromatic triangle.
 Section \ref{sec:proof-quasi-Poisson-property} deals with a general result needed to prove the Conjecture in the triangle case.
 In Appendix \ref{sec:the-complete-list}, for the reader's convenience, we give the complete list of double brackets for the monochromatic triangle case.

+\textbf{Comment on the field.} We always assume the field $\kk$ to be of characteristic zero.
+When considering GIT quotients, $\kk$ needs also to be algebraically closed so that invariant elements are trace functions, cf.~\ref{sec:KR-principle}.
+For comparison with results of Boalch, one needs $\kk=\CC$.
+Note that, for computations involving double quasi-Poisson algebras, one could simply ask for $\kk$ to be a general field where $2,3$ are invertible.

-\textbf{Acknowledgments.} M. F. is supported by a Rankin-Sneddon Research Fellowship of the University of Glasgow.
+\textbf{Acknowledgments.} M. F. was supported by a Rankin-Sneddon Research Fellowship of the University of Glasgow.
 D. F. was supported by the Alexander von Humboldt Stiftung in the framework of an Alexander von Humboldt professorship endowed by the German Federal Ministry of Education and Research.
 The authors wish to thank Luis \'Alvarez-C\'onsul, Damien Calaque, Oleg Chalykh and William Crawley-Boevey for useful discussions and interesting comments.
-Special thanks are due to Philip Boalch for enlightening discussions and email exchanges.
+Special thanks are due to the referee for helping us improve the text, and to Philip Boalch for enlightening discussions and email exchanges.